Class PathPatternRequestMatcher.Builder

 /**

-to signify all URIs under a given path.These must be specified relative to any servlet path prefix (meaning you should exclude the context path and any servlet path prefix in stating your pattern).
+to signify all URIs under a given path.These must be specified relative to any context path prefix.
+A

 /path